Salary Packaging an Electric Vehicle: Why Timing Matters After the Federal Budget

 What is salary packaging an electric vehicle?

-Salary packaging (or salary sacrifice) allows employees to pay certain costs from pre‑tax income, reducing taxable salary.
-When applied to vehicles, this is usually done through a novated lease, where lease payments and running costs are deducted from gross pay.
+Salary packaging (or salary sacrifice) allows employees to pay certain expenses from pre-tax income, reducing taxable salary.
+When applied to vehicles, this is generally done through a novated lease, where lease repayments and running costs are deducted directly from gross salary.
+Normally this attracts Fringe Benefits Tax (FBT) which uses various calculation formula to effectively tax the personal component of this benefit at 47%.

 • a battery electric or hydrogen fuel cell vehicle